Dear Moderators and Senior Members,

 Amend(0)

-Once any member gives a correct answer to any query, other members, I feel, should not give their comments unless there is some value addition or due appreciation.
-If someone feels the answer given is not correct or appropriate, one can register their dissent politely with supporting reasons.
+I also agree with Shailesh Ji and request the moderators to consider the same as what Shailesh Ji requested.
+I find it very boring now on Cite HR.
+Once any member gives a correct answer to a query, other members, I feel, should not comment unless there is some value addition or due appreciation.
+If someone feels the answer given is not correct or appropriate, they can register their dissent politely with supporting reasons.
 Unfortunately, this is not happening.
 Anyone can talk about anything without any study.
 Even some of the senior members do the same thing.

 From India, Mumbai